.js file containing all your project code, but this leads to problems in scope, size, readability and maintainability.

 The use of IIFEs led to tools like Make, Gulp, Grunt, Broccoli or Brunch.
 These tools are known as task runners, and they concatenate all your project files together.

 However, changing one file means you have to rebuild the whole thing.
-Concatenating makes it easy to reuse scripts across files but makes build optimizations more difficult.
+Concatenating makes it easier to reuse scripts across files but makes build optimizations more difficult.
 How can you find out if code is actually being used or not?

 Even if you only use a single function from lodash, you have to add the entire library and then squish it together.
 How do you treeshake the dependencies on your code?
 Lazy loading chunks of code can be hard to do at scale and requires a lot of manual work from the developer.

 CommonJS came out and introduced

 require, which allows you to load and use a module in the current file.
 This solved scope issues out of the box by importing each module as it was needed.

 But there is no browser support for CommonJS.
 There are no live bindings.
 There are problems with circular references.
 Synchronous module resolution and loading is slow.
 While CommonJS was a great solution for Node.js projects, browsers didn't support modules, so bundlers and tools like Browserify, RequireJS and SystemJS were created, allowing us to write CommonJS modules that run in a browser.

 The good news for web projects is that modules are becoming an official feature in the ECMAScript standard.
 However, browser support is incomplete and bundling is still faster and currently recommended over these early module implementations.

 ...to have something that will not only let us write modules but also support any module format (at least until we get to ESM) and handle resources and assets at the same time?